CezarVlaescu/Eisenhower-Daily-App---Angular---.NET-Application/README.md

 Secure Back End: Powered by .NET, the back end ensures data security and seamless communication between the front end and the database.

-Database Management with SSMS: Utilize SQL Server Management Studio for robust and scalable database management, ensuring the reliability of your task data.
+Database Management with Mongo Atlas: Utilize Mongo Atlas for robust and scalable database management, ensuring the reliability of your task data.

 Daily Task Tracking: Keep track of completed, pending, and upcoming tasks, providing insights into your productivity and helping you stay on top of your goals.